Mental Health Challenges Of First-Generation Immigrants

 Am I a first-generation immigrant if my parents immigrated here?

-You are only a first-generation immigrant if you were born in another country and immigrated to your new country, even if you were a baby or child.
-If your parents brought you to the US as a baby, for example, you would still be a first-generation immigrant.
+No. You are only a first-generation immigrant if you were born in another country and immigrated to your new country, even if you were a baby or child.
+If your parents brought you to the US as a baby, for example, you would still be considered a first-generation immigrant.
 However, if you were born in the US and your parents were born elsewhere, you would be a second-generation immigrant.

 What is the first-generation immigrant identity?

-Many first-generation immigrants still connect to the culture from their country of origin and may continue to celebrate their traditions.
+Many first-generation immigrants still connect to the culture of their country of origin and may continue to celebrate their traditions.
 In addition, they may continue to speak their native language at home, though they may learn the new language of their new country as they spend more time there.
 They may also pass on these traditions and languages to their children, though not all do.

 - Previous Article